National-Digital-Twin/management-node/README.md

 ## Keycloak Realm Setup

 After starting Keycloak, you need to set up a realm for the Management Node.
 You can either import the pre-configured realm or create it manually.
+To access the administrative interface at https://localhost:8443/admin, you will need to first import your client.p12 digital certificate file into your local browser, else the request will be rejected.

 ### Option 1: Import the Realm Configuration (Recommended)